hapifhir/hapi-fhir-jpaserver-starter/README.md

 In order to use another port, change the `ports` parameter inside `docker-compose.yml` to `8888:8080`, where 8888 is a port of your choice.

-The docker compose set also includes my PoPostgreSQL database, if you choose to use PostgreSQL instead of H2, change the following properties in `src/main/resources/application.yaml`:
+The docker compose set also includes PostgreSQL database, if you choose to use PostgreSQL instead of H2, change the following properties in `src/main/resources/application.yaml`:

 ```yaml